Restream/reindexer/readme.md

 ### Sort

-Reindexer can sort documents by fields (including nested and fields of joined `namespaces`) or by expressions in asceding or descending order.
+Reindexer can sort documents by fields (including nested and fields of joined `namespaces`) or by expressions in ascending or descending order.

 Sort expressions can contain fields names (including nested and fields of joined `namespaces`) of int, float or bool type, numbers, functions rank() and abs(), parenthesis and arithmetic operations: +, - (unary and binary), * and /.
 If field name followed by '+' they must be separated by space (to distinguish composite index name).